 Cherokee High School

-- Cherokee High School's student population of 242 students has declined by 14% over five school years.
+- Cherokee High School's student population of 272 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|